 Behind the buzz, Harajuku has a softer side.
 Just steps away from the crowds, you’ll find tranquil cafés where craftsmanship and calm take center stage.

-• Reissue – known for whimsical 3D latte art that’s almost too cute to drink.
+- Reissue (opens in new tab) – known for whimsical 3D latte art that’s almost too cute to drink.

-• The Roastery by Nozy Coffee – a minimalist haven on Cat Street, offering single-origin beans and a peaceful pause from the bustle.
+- The Roastery by Nozy Coffee (opens in new tab) – a minimalist haven on Cat Street, offering single-origin beans and a peaceful pause from the bustle.

-• Dotcom Space Tokyo – a sleek, spacious café perfect for a reflective break or a quiet chat.
+- Dotcom Space Tokyo (opens in new tab) – a sleek, spacious café perfect for a reflective break or a quiet chat.

 4. Tokyo Tower: A Beacon of Beauty and Resilience

-Rising 333 meters above the Tokyo skyline, Tokyo Tower stands as a symbol of Japan’s post-WWII rebirth.
+Rising 333 meters above the Tokyo skyline (opens in new tab), Tokyo Tower stands as a symbol of Japan’s post-WWII rebirth.
 Completed in just 18 months by over 220,000 dedicated workers, the tower is a shining testament to the country’s spirit of perseverance and innovation.

 Inspired by the Eiffel Tower, but uniquely Japanese in spirit, Tokyo Tower invites visitors to see the city from new heights.